aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/culture/using-globalizationsettings-class-for-custom-subtotal-labels-and-other-label-of-pie-chart/_index.md

 ---
-title: Using GlobalizationSettings Class for Custom Subtotal Labels and Other Label of Pie Chart with JavaScript via C++
+title: Using GlobalizationSettings Class for Custom Subtotal Labels and Other Labels of Pie Charts with JavaScript via C++
-linktitle: Using GlobalizationSettings Class for Custom Subtotal Labels and Other Label of Pie Chart
+linktitle: Using GlobalizationSettings Class for Custom Subtotal Labels and Other Labels of Pie Charts
 type: docs
 weight: 70
 url: /javascript-cpp/using-globalizationsettings-class-for-custom-subtotal-labels-and-other-label-of-pie-chart/
-description: Learn how to customize subtotal labels and other labels of pie charts using GlobalizationSettings class in Aspose.Cells for JavaScript via C++.
+description: Learn how to customize subtotal labels and other labels of pie charts using the GlobalizationSettings class in Aspose.Cells for JavaScript via C++.
 ---

 ## **Possible Usage Scenarios**

-Aspose.Cells APIs have exposed the [**GlobalizationSettings**](https://reference.aspose.com/cells/javascript-cpp/globalizationsettings) class in order to deal with the scenarios where the user wishes to use custom labels for Subtotals in a spreadsheet.
-Moreover, the [**GlobalizationSettings**](https://reference.aspose.com/cells/javascript-cpp/globalizationsettings) class can also be used to modify the **Other** label for the Pie chart while rendering worksheet or chart.
+Aspose.Cells APIs have exposed the [**GlobalizationSettings**](https://reference.aspose.com/cells/javascript-cpp/globalizationsettings) class in order to deal with scenarios where the user wishes to use custom labels for subtotals in a spreadsheet.
+Moreover, the [**GlobalizationSettings**](https://reference.aspose.com/cells/javascript-cpp/globalizationsettings) class can also be used to modify the **Other** label for a pie chart while rendering a worksheet or chart.

 ## **Introduction to GlobalizationSettings Class**

-The [**GlobalizationSettings**](https://reference.aspose.com/cells/javascript-cpp/globalizationsettings) class currently offers the following 3 methods which can be overridden in a custom class to get desired labels for the Subtotals or to render custom text for the **Other** label of a Pie chart.
+The [**GlobalizationSettings**](https://reference.aspose.com/cells/javascript-cpp/globalizationsettings) class currently offers the following methods which can be overridden in a custom class to get desired labels for the subtotals or to render custom text for the **Other** label of a pie chart.

 1. [**GlobalizationSettings.totalName(ConsolidationFunction)**](https://reference.aspose.com/cells/javascript-cpp/globalizationsettings/#totalName-consolidationfunction-): Gets the total name of the function.
-1. [**GlobalizationSettings.grandTotalName(ConsolidationFunction)**](https://reference.aspose.com/cells/javascript-cpp/globalizationsettings/#grandTotalName-consolidationfunction-): Gets the grand total name of the function.
+2. [**GlobalizationSettings.grandTotalName(ConsolidationFunction)**](https://reference.aspose.com/cells/javascript-cpp/globalizationsettings/#grandTotalName-consolidationfunction-): Gets the grand total name of the function.

 ### **Custom Labels for Subtotals**

-The [**GlobalizationSettings**](https://reference.aspose.com/cells/javascript-cpp/globalizationsettings) class can be used to customize the Subtotal labels by overriding the [**GlobalizationSettings.totalName(ConsolidationFunction)**](https://reference.aspose.com/cells/javascript-cpp/globalizationsettings/#totalName-consolidationfunction-) & [**GlobalizationSettings.grandTotalName(ConsolidationFunction)**](https://reference.aspose.com/cells/javascript-cpp/globalizationsettings/#grandTotalName-consolidationfunction-) methods as demonstrated ahead.
+The [**GlobalizationSettings**](https://reference.aspose.com/cells/javascript-cpp/globalizationsettings) class can be used to customize the subtotal labels by overriding the [**GlobalizationSettings.totalName(ConsolidationFunction)**](https://reference.aspose.com/cells/javascript-cpp/globalizationsettings/#totalName-consolidationfunction-) & [**GlobalizationSettings.grandTotalName(ConsolidationFunction)**](https://reference.aspose.com/cells/javascript-cpp/globalizationsettings/#grandTotalName-consolidationfunction-) methods as demonstrated below.

 ```html
 <!DOCTYPE html>